15 Old Bailey, London EC4M 7EF United Kingdom

 I agree to being contacted by telephone at the discretion of BTD – including but not limited to; research, to offer additional materials or to clarify my contact details.

 I understand that I may use the unsubscribe service to notify BTD at any time that I no longer wish to be on their distribution list, or to receive information from BTD.
-To do so, please send your details to email@example.com.
+To do so, please send your details in an email with Unsubscribe in the subject field to email@example.com.
 BTD will endeavour to remove your details in a timely manner.

 BTD fully appreciate that merger, acquisition and disposal activity is extremely sensitive and highly confidential in nature.
 Any information you provide to us is only used for the purposes for which you specified, or to contact you occasionally in case we believe you may be interested in any of our products, services, articles, tools or events.
-You may choose not to be contacted by us in future at any time by e-mailing us at firstname.lastname@example.org.
+You may choose not to be contacted by us in future at any time by your details in an email with Unsubscribe in the subject field to firstname.lastname@example.org.

 All copyright and other intellectual property rights in any material contained in this website is either owned by BTD or has been licensed to BTD by the rights owners.
 The website contains trademarks, use of these trademarks is forbidden unless prior written permission has been obtained from the trademark owner.